National PrEP programme

-September 2019 sees the launch of a five-year programme in which the Public Health Services (GGD, Gemeentelijke Gezondheidsdienst) in the Netherlands will offer pre-exposure prophylaxis (PrEP) to prevent HIV and care on how to use PrEP.
+In September 2019 a five-year programme was launched in which the Public Health Services (GGD, Gemeentelijke Gezondheidsdienst) in the Netherlands offers pre-exposure prophylaxis (PrEP) to prevent HIV and care on how to use PrEP.
 This programme is intended for men who have sex with men (MSM) and transgender individuals who are at risk of contracting HIV.
 You are at risk of contracting HIV if you currently have (or previously had) anal sex without a condom with someone whose HIV status you were unsure of or who is not receiving (proper) treatment for their HIV.

-Mind, registration is not a guarantee of participation.
-Do you live outside the Amsterdam area but wish to participate in the programme?
+Please note:, registration doesn’t guarantee participation.
+Do you live outside of Amsterdam but wish to participate in the program?
 Visit the website of the public health service (GGD) in your area.

 What can you expect after registering?

-After registering via the website, you will either receive a message from the STI Outpatient Clinic containing an invitation to the first interview (consider the waiting period) or the notification that you are ineligible to participate.
+After registering via the website, you will receive a message from the STI outpatient clinic that you are registered or that you are not eligible to participate.
 If you are not eligible, check the PrEPnu.nl website for other options.

-During the first appointment, we perform tests and see if you can start on PrEP.
-You may also ask questions of your own.
-The following visit will take place a month later.
-You will then visit the STI Outpatient Clinic every three months.
-After your appointment, you will buy the tablets at the clinic.
+If you are scheduled for a first appointment, we will take tests and see if you can start with PrEP.
+You can also ask your questions.
+The next visit is 1 month later.
+After that, you come to the STI outpatient clinic every 3 months.
+After your appointment you buy the tablets there.

 Personal contribution and payment